 - Incisional biopsy is more like regular surgery — it removes a bigger piece of tissue than a fine needle biopsy or a core biopsy.
 Often, incisional biopsies are done when needle biopsies are inconclusive or if the lump is too extensive or too big to be removed easily.
 The purpose of this procedure is to make a diagnosis.
 Because it only takes out part (not all) of the cancer, it is not a treatment.
 In men, once a breast cancer diagnosis is made, mastectomy is usually done.

 - Excisional biopsy is the most involved kind of biopsy.
 It attempts to remove the entire suspicious lump of tissue from the breast.
 This is the surest way to establish the diagnosis without missing the cancer tissue (winding up with a false negative).
-Removing the entire lump may also provides you some peace of mind until the final treatment plan is put in place.
+Removing the entire lump may also provide you some peace of mind until the final treatment plan is put in place.
 Both incisional and excisional biopsies can be done in an outpatient center or hospital, using local anesthesia.
 The purpose of this procedure is to make a diagnosis.
 Even if the lumpectomy takes out all of the cancer in the breast with clear margins, if breast cancer is diagnosed, mastectomy is usually done.